tier4/CalibrationTools/sensor/README.md

 <arg name="target_frame"/>
 ```

-Default values are optional, and somewhere inside the launch file the user needs to execute a node that provides the `calibrate_service_name` to match the calibrator interface
+Default values are optional, and somewhere inside the launch file, the user needs to execute a node that provides the `calibrate_service_name` to match the calibrator interface.

 ### Integrate a new calibrator

-In the previous Section we created a new calibrator interface and added it to the sensor calibration manager.
+In the previous Section, we created a new calibrator interface and added it to the sensor calibration manager.
 However, that assumes that the user will use one of the calibrator packages offered by the sensor calibration tools.

 In the case the user wants to integrate his algorithms, he must follow the instructions, which assume the reader knows and is used to creating ROS2 packages.

 - Create a ROS2 package called `my_new_calibrator_package`.
-The node itself needs to be part of a muli-thread executor with at least two threads
+The node itself needs to be part of a muli-thread executor with at least two threads.
-- Add a dependency to the `tier4_calibration_msgs` package to use the calibration services
+- Add a dependency to the `tier4_calibration_msgs` package to use the calibration services.
-- In the node's header file add a calibration service
+- In the node's header file add a calibration service.
-- In most cases, creating a group exclusive to the services is also required
+- In most cases, creating a group exclusive to the services is also required.

 In the header file: